 Implementing and improving your cybersecurity program

-While all the functions of the NIST cybersecurity framework are important for different reasons, the Identify function is foundational.
+While all the functions of the NIST CSF are important for different reasons, the Identify function is foundational.
 Identify is all about developing an accurate IT asset inventory, and understanding the criticality of assets.
 Identify is also concerned about discovering vulnerabilities that attackers can exploit.
 To take a human analogy, Identify capabilities are like your senses, and help by providing direction to your cybersecurity program.

-We recommend that you begin the NIST framework alignment of your cybersecurity program by focusing on Identify.
+We recommend that you begin the framework alignment of your cybersecurity program by focusing on Identify.
 The picture below shows the relationship between Identify and the other cybersecurity functions.

 Recommended Reading: How to implement and improve your Identify capabilities in a straightforward way.